stv0g/xilinx-hw-server-docker/README.md

 docker-compose up -d
 ```

-The following steps are not necessary if u use docker-compose.
+The following steps are not necessary if you use docker-compose.

 ### Optional: Enable QEmu userspace emulation at system startup